Nowe Draganie

-Nowe Draganie is a village in the administrative district of Gmina Stara Biała, within Płock County, Masovian Voivodeship, in east-central Poland.
+Nowe Draganie is a village in the administrative district of Gmina Stara Biała, within Płock County, Masovian Voivodeship, in central Poland.

 Nowe Draganie is in the valley of the river Vistula River.

 History

-After the Partition of the Polish–Lithuanian Commonwealth, the district was part of the area annexed by Prussia.
+After the Second Partition of Poland in 1793, the village was annexed by Prussia.
+In 1807, it became part of the short-lived Polish Duchy of Warsaw, and after the duchy's dissolution in 1815, it fell to the Russian Partition of Poland.
+Following World War I, in 1918, Poland regained independence and control of the village.

-In October 1939 the Nazi occupation transferred the village to be part of the Zichenau (region) of East Prussia.
-The district was returned to Poland after World War II.
-Between 1975 and 1998 the village was in Plock Province.
+During the German occupation in World War II, in October 1939 the occupiers transferred the village to be part of the Zichenau (region) of East Prussia.
+German occupation ended in 1945.